Parliamentary Caucus

 Our parliamentary work is the direct line between civic initiatives and Israel's legislative branch.
 We translate what communities are asking for into bills and create the conditions for real dialogue between organizers and lawmakers.

-A draft law on the regulation of the status of district committees has been adopted
+A bill regulating the status of district committees has been introduced

 Regulating district committees will help foster greater civic engagement, build trust in municipal authorities, reduce alienation and polarization, and improve the quality of decision-making at the district and city levels.